Deadliest Hurricane, Largest Peacetime Loss of US Navy Ships and 6th Deadliest Air Crash

 Deadliest Hurricane in History Hits Galveston

 The Hurricane of 1900 made landfall on September 8, 1900, in Galveston, Texas.
 It had estimated winds of 145 miles per hour (233 km/h) at landfall, making it a Category 4 storm.
-It was the deadliest hurricane in US history, and the second costliest hurricane in U.S. history based on the dollar’s 2005 value (to compare costs with those of Hurricane Katrina and others).
+It was the deadliest hurricane in US history killing between 8-12,000.
+Only 1,836 died during Katrina.